 BEC Topic Areas & Concepts Tested

 Corporate Governance: 17% – 27% – these topics include how an entity or enterprise is controlled and how the management framework operates, how various management role differ from one another, knowing what an audit committee is and understand the influence of stakeholders.
 You should also be familiar with general provisions an entity is expected to follow.

-Economic Concepts: 17% – 27% – topics like inflation, interest, deflation, and foreign exchange rates.
-You should also know how these topics affect businesses.
+Economic Concepts and Analysis: 17% – 27% – topics like inflation, interest, deflation, and foreign exchange rates.
+Additionally, you should also know how these topics affect businesses.